u6xk3/csv-analyser.nvim/README.md

 If the current window is the jumplist, it will toggle the jumplist.
 If the current window is the csv buffer, it will open the jumplist.

-After doing the analysis, the analyser view can be close using `csv-analyser.analyser_stop()`.
+After doing the analysis, the analyser view can be closed using `csv-analyser.analyser_stop()`.
 This will reset all of the variables and open the original csv file.

 The possible configuration options are: